Slow Feeding for Farm Animals

 Handy Hay Nets work great with small and large flocks of animals.
 With our slow feeder hay bags you can more easily keep animals together, saving you time!

-Minimizing hay waste also means less time mucking pens/stalls, and the environment becomes more hygienic as the animals aren't creating topsoil by tramping manure and hay into the ground.
+By using slow feeder hay nest and minimizing hay waste you will also spend less time mucking pens/stalls.
+The environment becomes more hygienic and less muddy as the animals aren't creating topsoil by tramping manure and hay into the ground.

 Handy Hay Nets can also help prevent heavy chaff in the fleece of sheep, especially around the sensitive eyes.

 People are telling us that their Llamas and Alpacas LOVE their Handy Hay Nets!

 While these animals are referred to as 'pseudo-ruminants', because they are actually camelids, they do very well also having their feed in small amounts over a longer period of time.